Acurus/pnvdb/docs/source/index.rst

 pvdb
 ================================

-.. warning:: **This is still a work in progress, and documentation is only a placeholder shell as of now.
+.. warning.. **This is still a work in progress, and documentation is only a placeholder shell as of now.
 Will update once the code is working.**